-What is the penalty for violating state or federal firearm law?
+What is the penalty for violating state firearm laws?

-Under MN law, any violation of an order for protection that involves a dangerous weapon is a felony and can be punished by jail time of up to 5 years, a fine of up to $10,000, or both.3
+Also, under Minnesota law, a person violates an order for protection while possessing a dangerous weapon is guilty of a felony and can be punished by jail time of up to five years, a fine of up to $10,000, or both.3

 1 MN Statutes § 624.713(2)